PM 'should be ashamed' of 'surrender act' language

 Labour MP: PM 'should be ashamed' of 'surrender act' language

-Labour MP Paula Sherriff has strongly criticised the prime minister for using terms such as "surrender act" and "betrayal", in relation to Brexit.
+Labour MP Paula Sherriff strongly criticised the prime minister for using terms such as "surrender act" and "betrayal", in relation to Brexit, on Wednesday.

 "We should not resort to using offensive, dangerous language for legislation we do not like," she said, adding that such words were "often" quoted in death threats received by some MPs.